-At times of political and economic uncertainty consumer spending slows down, especially on non-essential items.
+At times of political and economic uncertainty, consumer spending slows down, especially on non-essential items.
 We may have already seen the worst of this, but with the added concerns of a snap General Election, consumer confidence could further reduce.
 That said, once the negotiations are done and dusted and we all know where we stand, consumer confidence should begin to recover.

 2. Most UK retailers rely on staff from the European Union

-The current Prime Minister has refused provide reassurance that EU nationals working in the UK will have their residency protected, although she did highlight this as a negotiation priority in her Article 50 letter.
-With the potential for a new government prior to negotiations commencing, it’s difficult to predict how Brexit will impact upon access to the workforce in European Union member countries, but there is a possibility recruitment in retail could become more difficult.
+The current Prime Minister has refused to provide reassurance that EU nationals working in the UK will have their residency protected, although she did highlight this as a negotiation priority in her Article 50 letter.
+With the potential for a new government prior to negotiations commencing, it’s difficult to predict how Brexit will impact upon access to the workforce in European Union member countries, but there is possibility recruitment in retail could become more difficult.

 3. If the value of the pound decreases prices will increase

-The value of the pound has already been negatively impacted following the EU referendum result, as a consequence Mothercare have announced they will be increasing prices by up to 5% this summer.
+The value of the pound has already been negatively impacted following the EU referendum result, as a consequence Mothercare has announced they will be increasing prices by up to 5% this summer.
 As the pound weakens the cost of imported goods and fuel increases, and with the snap election knocking sterling’s climb, it’s likely more and more retailers will need to decide whether to increase prices or take a hit on their margins.
 However, once uncertainty starts to settle down it’s likely the pound’s value will stabilise and may even recover.

 4. Changes to tariffs and legislation will impact retailers